YorkCodeDojo/why_functional/README.md

 A 'Nil' list can be represented in multiple ways.
 The simpliest (but maybe not the cleanest) is to add a `IsNil` property on the `listOf` object.

 Ideally, the `listOf` object should be a generic container.
 Ie. a `ListOf<T>`.
-However it is possible to complete all these exercises if your object can only contain integers.
+However it is possible to complete most of these exercises if your object can only contain integers.

 ## Exercise 2 - Querying the ListOf object